Skip to content

 You need to be more careful while consuming supplements than medicines.
 Sounds complicated, doesn't it?
 But that's the truth.
 Unlike medications and drugs, the FDA does not approve supplements for safety and effectiveness.
 Thus, a tocotrienol supplement may or may not contain the ingredients and nutrition listed on the label.

-From 2007 to 2021, the FDA has identified over 1000 dietary supplements adulterated with either approved or unapproved active pharmaceutical ingredients (APIs).
+Between 2007 and 2021, the FDA identified over 1,000 dietary supplements adulterated with either approved or unapproved active pharmaceutical ingredients (APIs).
 While the addition of API stimulates benefits like sexual enhancement, weight loss, and muscle building, it also induces some health risks.

 Eannatto DeltaGold®: Pure, Potent & Science-Backed Tocotrienols